About This Blog

 Negative word of mouth can be destructive.
 Poor reviews, low-star ratings, and thumbs-down clicks damage the effectiveness of your brand-building investments.
 Meanwhile, the best thing to counter negative comments are positive comments from other customers.

 One hotel responded to a 1-star review with a sincere apology, specific actions to resolve the issue, and a heartfelt invitation from the manager to visit again.
 What impressed me even more were the many comments from other guests speaking highly about the hotel and the hotel manager.
 It was those supporting customer comments that tipped the balance and secured my hotel booking.
+Thus, a strong service culture is a marketing conversation because you aren’t telling people how good you are.
+Rather, your response to customers and their responses to your service could make or break your brand reputation.

 4. A strong service team will solve service problems, respond quickly to customers, and do all possible to protect the credibility of your brand.

-When things go wrong, everybody notices.
-But when a team rallies to quickly set things right, then everybody can win: the customer wins with an effective service recovery, the company wins from a boost in staff morale, and your brand can win when positive coverage and comments follow.
+When things go wrong, everybody notices, but when a team rallies to quickly set things right, then everybody can win.
+The customer wins with an effective service recovery, the company wins from a boost in staff morale, and your brand can win when positive coverage and comments follow.

 5. Brand equity increases in a proactive service culture.